Protestantism in Canada

-Protestantism in Canada has existed as a major faith in Canada ever since parts of northern Canada were colonized by the English.
-As of 2001, 29.2% of Canadians identified as Protestant.
+Protestantism in Canada has existed as a major faith in Canada and within Canadian Christianity ever since parts of northern Canada were colonized by the English.
+As of 2021, 14.1% of Canadians identified as Protestant.
 According to a study by Pew Researchers published in 2013, 27% of Canadians are Protestant.
-Based on 2011 estimates, Protestant faiths collectively form the third largest religious group in Canada after the largest, Roman Catholicism, and the second largest group, those with no religious affiliation.
+Based on 2021 census, Protestant faiths collectively form the third largest religious group in Canada after the largest, those with no religious affiliation (34.6%), and the second largest group, Roman Catholicism (29.9%).